 About Us

-The Jefferson Ready Start Network is a coalition of individuals committed to creating and implementing a bold local vision for early childhood.
-We are driven by our community’s need to improve opportunities and inspire change for children birth to age five in our parish.
+Jefferson Ready Start Network is an organization dedicated to advancing a bold local vision for early childhood education.
+Through collaboration, strategic partnerships and community leadership, JRSN works to improve opportunities and drive meaningful change for children from birth through age five across Jefferson Parish.

 Early Childhood Education is: